psycopg/psycopg/docs/advanced/adapt.rst

-When a query is performed on a `~psycopg.Cursor`, a `~psycopg.adapt.Transformer` object is created as a local context to manage conversions during the query, instantiating the required dumpers and loaders and dispatching the values to convert to the right instance.
+When a query is performed on a `~psycopg.Cursor`, a `~psycopg.adapt.Transformer` object is created as a local context to manage adaptation during the query, instantiating the required dumpers and loaders and dispatching the values to perform the wanted conversions from Python to Postgres and back.

 - The `!Transformer` copies the adapters configuration from the `!Cursor`, thus inheriting all the changes made to the global `psycopg.adapters`